-- Land mobile electromagnetic wave propagation Propagation characteristics are important in designing a cell - Propagation characteristics are important in designing a cel size, a transmitter and a receiver. - Long distance variation (Okumura curve): The CCIR adopted the basic formula for the median path loss, based on Okumura's measurements.
+- Land mobile electromagnetic wave propagation Propagation characteristics are important in designing a cell size, a transmitter and a receiver. - Long distance variation (Okumura curve): The CCIR adopted the basic formula for the median path loss, based on Okumura's measurements.